Substitute Educator Licensure Renewal and Professional Development

 Renewing/Maintaining your TSPC License

 Your TSPC e-licensing application and all required fees must be submitted prior to the expiration of your TSPC license.
 TSPC’s renewal process often takes several weeks and may extend past the license expiration.
 Licensed holders are allowed to continue in positions requiring a license beyond the expiration date, provided the license remains active in a “grace period.”
 If TSPC has received your Online Application and renewal fee prior to the license expiration date, the grace period will be activated for 120 days.
 Please note: not all licenses are grace period eligible.

 PDU’s or Professional Development Units are required to renew most licenses.
 To determine if your license requires PDU’s please refer to the Renewal Requirements by License Type document on the TSPC website for current information.
-Information about how to list PDU’s on the log is listed on the bottom of the PDU Log form.
 A list of allowable activities is available HERE.